ewurufortune/FortuneHealth.Hospital-Patient-Management-app/README.md

 ## Contributing

 We welcome contributions from the community.
-To contribute to MediConnect, follow these steps:
+To contribute to FortuneHealth, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: `git checkout -b feature/new-feature`.